build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 * `Security groups`: Security group help us to control the traffic that is allowed to reach and leave a particular resource.
 * `IAM roles`: An IAM role is an IAM identity that has specific permissions attached to it and can be assumed by an IAM user or an AWS service.
 For example, an IAM role can be used to grant permissions to an application running on an EC2 instance that requires access to a specific Amazon S3 bucket.

-Rather than creating the required resources manually we make use of the CloudFormation template to automatically deploy the resources in your AWS account.
+Rather than creating the required resources manually we make use of the CloudFormation template to automatically deploy the resources in the AWS account.

 1. Navigate to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/) and click on `Create Stack`.

-2. Choose `Upload a template file` and click `Choose file` to upload the CloudFormation template file `cf_template.yml` that can be found in the root of the downloaded repository.
+2. Choose `Upload a template file` and click `Choose file` to upload the CloudFormation template file `cf_template.yml` that can be found in the root directory of the downloaded repository.
 Then, click `Next`.

 !['Create stack' view inside the CloudFormation console](images/create_stack.png)

 3. Provide the stack with a `Stack name` of your choice (e.g. `msk-serverless-stack`).
 Additionally, you have to provide a value to the parameter `AssetsBucketName`.
-Enter the name of the S3 bucket that you created earlier as `AssetsBucketName`.
-You can leave the default `ClickstreamProcessor-1.0.jar` as `KdaAppKey` unless you have changed the name of the JAR file that you created earlier and uploaded to S3.
+Enter the name of the S3 bucket that you created earlier.
+You can leave the default `ClickstreamProcessor-1.0.jar` as `KdaAppKey` unless you have changed the name of the JAR file that you have generated earlier.
 Leave the `LatestAmiId` as well as the `OpenSearchmasterUserName` as is.
 Click `Next`.

 !['Specify stack details' view within the CloudFormation console](images/specify_stack_details.png)